 To use this website, you will have to get a Linking Code from Short Bedtime Story.
 Just ask Alexa, Ask Bedtime Story to Configure.
 Alexa will give you the code you need.
 If you miss it, just ask again.

 You have to register an account at this website and then link your web account with your Alexa account by entering the code.
-If you have some combination of an Amazon Echo, Microsoft Cortana and Google Home, you will have to get a code for each but you only need one website account.
+If you have some combination of an Amazon Echo, Microsoft Cortana, Google Home and Bixby, you will have to get a code for each but you only need one website account.